serokell/blog-posts/Alex and Happy Part 2/article.md

 #### Parsing conditional expressions

-Let's see another case where we will get ambiguities.
+Let's look at another case where we get ambiguities: conditional expressions.

-Adding these rules to `exp` will indicate 11 shift/reduce conflicts:
+Adding these rules to `exp` will make Happy indicate 11 shift/reduce conflicts:

 ```happy
   | if exp then exp          { EIfThen (L.rtRange $1 <-> info $4) $2 $4 }